leonardocerliani/machines_setup/VS_code_ssh_port_fw.md

 The second one - `id_rsa.pub` - is the _public key_, that we can share with anybody.
 In our specific case, with the server we want to connect to.

 Specifically, we want to copy the content of `id_rsa.pub` inside the file `~/.ssh/authorized_keys` _on the remote server_.
 In our case, on `storm.machine.nl`.
-Again if the file does not exist in the first place we can created it.
+Again if the file does not exist in the first place we can create it.
 If there are already other public keys in that file, just place this newly created public key in the lines below the existing keys.

 Now we can log out of `storm.machine.nl`, and next time we will connect with `ssh pippo@storm.machine.nl` - or with the port forwarding version above - we will have access to the server without having to enter the pw.